rpdearden/Miscellany/Tutorials/Blender_Tutorial.md

 What's more interesting than cubes?
 Press shift a with your mouse in the 3D viewport and you'll find out.
 Navigate to Mesh > Monkey and click.
-You are now viewing Suzanne, the Blender mascot (note she got added where the cursor is, at the scene origin.)
+Say hello to Suzanne, the Blender mascot (note she got added where the cursor is, at the scene origin.)

 ![Suzanne](https://github.com/rpdearden/Miscellany/blob/master/Tutorials/Images/Blender_Image6_Suzanne.png "Suzanne")